 NLF: AEL grant recipients must submit cash draw requests in the Cash Draw module of the CDER system to request and receive payment under a grant award.
 A cash draw request is a payment request.
 An expenditure report is not a payment request.

-NLF: Pursuant to , AEL grant recipients must, to the extent available, disburse funds available from program income, rebates, refunds, contract settlements, audit recoveries, and interest earned on such funds before requesting additional cash payments.
+NLF: Pursuant to 2 CFR §200.305, AEL grant recipients must, to the extent available, disburse funds available from program income, rebates, refunds, contract settlements, audit recoveries, and interest earned on such funds before requesting additional cash payments.

 Payment Methods and Excess Cash

-NLF: AEL grant recipients must calculate cash draw requests under either the advance payment method or reimbursement payment method authorized by .
-Grant recipients must not use the capital advance method described in without TWC approval.
+NLF: AEL grant recipients must calculate cash draw requests under either the advance payment method or reimbursement payment method authorized by 2 CFR §200.305.
+Grant recipients must not use the capital advance method described in 2 CFR §200.305 without TWC approval.

 NLF: AEL grant recipients that use the advance method to request payment from TWC must implement and maintain written procedures to minimize the time elapsing between receipt of funds from TWC and disbursement of those funds on allowable expenditures, thus preventing the occurrence of excess cash.